 My brother was this tender towards family items and — maybe because he was a sibling rather than a grandparent — it drove me crazy.

 He was angry with me when I had a yard sale to clean out a relative’s house for whose estate I was executor, and when I marked everything down late in the sale, he became outright furious.
-The discounted price was, in his view, discounting the relative value as a person.
+My discounting the prices was, in his view, me discounting the relative’s value as a person.
 My brother bought up almost all the remaining stuff so that it didn’t “go to strangers.”
 Then all that stuff he bought sat in storage till he died unexpectedly 10 years later.

 He amassed storage units full of stuff — lots of eBay purchases, lots of “collectibles, lots of odd lots from auctions — that he saw as valuable and I saw as crap.